Approximating a Diffusion by a Hidden Markov Model: Introduction

-for any function $F:\state\to\RL$ for which $e^F$ is in the domain of $\clD$.
+Its domain is the set of functions $F$ for which $f= e^F$ is in the domain of $\clD$.
 Theory surrounding multiplicative ergodic theory and large deviations based on the nonlinear generator is described, e.g., in \cite{fen99a,wu:01,feng-kurtz:book,kontoyiannis-meyn:II}.
 We say that the {\em Lyapunov drift criterion} (DV3) {\em holds with respect to the Lyapunov function $V:\state\to(0,\infty]$}, if there exist a function $W\colon\state\to [1,\infty)$, a compact set $C\subset\state$, and constants $\delta>0$, $b<\infty$, such that,

 In most of the subsequent results, the following strengthened version of (DV3) is assumed:

 Recall that the sublevel sets of a function $F\colon\state\to\Re_+$ are defined by,